Shirish-Singh/weather-api/README.md

 # weather-api
-Weather API to get weather forecast by City.
+Weather API to get weather forecast by city.